-A mission-driven individual motivated by a strong commitment to social justice and person-centered values.
-A proven non-profit leader adept in program development, administration, facilitating organizational change, grant writing, and fiscal and personnel management.
-A dedicated advocate committed to centering the experiences of those the organization serves, with comprehensive knowledge on the topic of mental health, intimate partner violence, and homelessness.
-A partnership builder and big-picture thinker that leads with vision and integrity to unite people toward the organizational mission.
+A mission-driven leader with 20 years of experience in mental health, human and social services, driven by a strong commitment to social justice and person-centered values.
+A proven nonprofit executive adept in program development, organizational change, grant writing, and fiscal and personnel management.
+A dedicated advocate focused on shaping systems that protect and empower marginalized communities, with deep expertise in mental health, intimate partner violence, and housing instability.
+A strategic thinker and partnership builder with a strong track record of leading national and community-based initiatives.
+Leads with vision, integrity, and mentorship to unite people around a shared mission of creating equitable and sustainable change.

 LEAH GIORGINI, MS